Akuli/oomph/README.md

     Note that you should not have the Oomph virtual env activated when doing this, unless you installed Porcupine into it.

+### Other editors

+If you can make something that works, please create a pull request.

 ## TCC